 Pest monitoring Observe the leaves for signs of feeding, and use a hand lens to check for the mites.

 Phytoseiid predator mites almost always keep mites under control if broad-spectrum insecticide applications are avoided.
-Rust mites form a significant food source for these predator mites, so damage from this mite can be tolerated.
+Rust mites are a significant food source for these predator mites, so damage from this mite can be tolerated.

 Management-chemical control: HOME USE